 Choose The Right Format

 Choosing the right content format is as important as choosing the target audience.
 If your content is not formatted correctly it will lose its purpose and may not yield the right results.
 For example, a blog post suggesting tips or “how-to” guides should ideally be written in listicles.
-A research or analysis report should be presented in infographics.
+A research or analysis report should be presented along with infographics.
 Always, choose the right type of content format, to add value to your content.

 Create A Hook

-“Writing is the process of second thought”.
-Every piece of writing has a scope of improvement.
+“Writing is an art of second thought”.
+Every piece of writing has some scope of improvement.
 You should never publish your first draft.
 Once you have written, always revisit, at least twice to polish your content.
 I usually read aloud my first draft.
-It may sound silly, but it really helps to recognize “what’s not in place”.
+It may sound silly, but it indeed helps to recognize “what’s not in place”.